JonasMht/jonas_website/content/post/2020-public-servant-niffer/index.md

 {{< figure src="mower.jpg"   title="Mowing the football field" >}}

 ### Hauling and Escorting Equipment
-I would drive various vehicles such as a tractor and a van for the purpose hauling equipment on site and escorting large heavy-duty vehicles.
+I would drive various vehicles such as a tractor and a van for the purpose of hauling equipment on site and escorting large heavy-duty vehicles.

 {{< figure src="escort.jpg"   title="Escorting a tractor" >}}